How to Start an LLC in Illinois

 Using a registered agent service

 You can absolutely be your own registered agent in Illinois.
-In fact, any organizer, manager, member, or employee of your Illinois LLC can be a registered agent for your business.
-But here’s some things you need to keep in mind:
+In fact, any organizer, manager, member, or employee of your Illinois LLC can be your company’s registered agent.
+But here’s some things to keep in mind:

 1. Privacy.
-Your registered agent will have their address listed on the public record and be easy for anyone to access online.
+Your registered agent’s address will be listed on the public record and easy for anyone to access online.

 2. Availability.
 Service of process mailings are no joke.
-They require proper handling by someone who is available during regular business hours to accept and notify you of important documents.
+They require proper handling by someone available during regular business hours to accept and notify you of important documents.

 3. Appearance.
 It’s never fun being served a lawsuit.
-It’s even less fun and even damaging to your business reputation if you’re served in front of customers and business associates.
+It’s even less fun (and damaging to your business reputation) if you’re served in front of customers and business associates.

 Hiring a service like Northwest Registered Agent to handle your service of process mailings ensures that you’re notified instantly when we receive time-sensitive documents on your behalf.